Embed This Data

 - GDP (PPP):

 - 2.9% 5-year compound annual growth

 - FDI Inflow:

 A founding member of the European Union in 1957 and the eurozone in 1999, the Grand Duchy of Luxembourg continues to promote European integration.
 Prime Minister Xavier Bettel of the Democratic Party was elected in December 2013, defeating the Christian Social People’s Party that had been in power since 1979.
 Luxembourgers have one of the world’s highest income levels, although the global economic crisis provoked the first recession in 60 years in 2009.
 Growth is strong, and unemployment remains well below the EU average.
 During the 20th century, Luxembourg evolved into a mixed manufacturing and services economy with a strong financial services sector.
-The government is trying to diversify the economy by promoting Luxembourg as an information technology and e-commerce hub.
-The country has a skilled workforce and well-developed infrastructure.

-The top individual income tax rate is 43.6 percent, and the top corporate tax rate has been reduced from 21 percent to 19 percent.
-Other taxes include a value-added tax and an inheritance tax.
-The overall tax burden equals 39.3 percent of total domestic income.
+The top individual income tax rate is 42 percent, and the top corporate tax rate has been reduced from 21 percent to 19 percent.
+Other taxes include a value-added tax.
+The overall tax burden equals 37.8 percent of total domestic income.
 Government spending has amounted to 42.4 percent of total output (GDP) over the past three years, and budget surpluses have averaged 1.0 percent of GDP.
 Public debt is equivalent to 21.8 percent of GDP.

 The overall freedom to start, operate, and close a business is relatively well protected under the transparent regulatory environment.
 However, labor regulations are costly, unemployment benefits are quite generous, and the minimum wage is high.
 Monetary stability has been well maintained.
 Luxembourg has a highly subsidized agricultural sector and the highest rate of fuel subsidies per citizen in Europe.